Sana-Munir-Alam/Hangman/README.md

 4. If the letter is correct, it will appear in the word.
 If incorrect, a part of the hangman will be drawn.
 5. You have **6 incorrect guesses** before the game ends.
 6. Guess the word correctly to win!
-7. If you are lucky the secret code will be revealed to you.
+7. If you are lucky, the secret code will be revealed to you.

 ---